JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-42](figure/unnamed-chunk-42.png)

-Is there does not seem to be an obvious pattern in these 2 genes that makes edgeR and Voom pick them but not DESeq.
+There does not seem to be an obvious pattern in these 2 genes that makes edgeR and Voom pick them but not DESeq.
+However there are a few things I can note.
 These hits are definetly not be as convincing as the other two examples.
-They both (YPL271W especially) seem to be less different (the difference between  two expression patterns are not as large) but it still shows diffential expression.
+They both (YPL271W especially) seem to be less different (the difference between  two expression patterns are not as large) but it still shows differential expression.
 YMR058W seems to have a larger variance but overall in the groups also.

 DESeq results for 2 genes: